 Histamine intolerance is a condition where the body lacks the ability to break down histamine, leading to an allergic response.
 Histamine is a naturally occurring compound that’s responsible for many of the symptoms of an allergic reaction, such as itching, redness, and swelling.

 The most common cause of histamine intolerance is a food allergy.
 Other causes include lupus erythematosus (a connective tissue disease), nephritis (inflammation of the kidneys), and malaria.
 In some cases, histamine intolerance can be caused by a medication, such as antibiotics or birth control pills.

-If you think you may have histamine intolerance, your doctor will perform a test to determine if you’re allergic to histamine.
+If you think you may have histamine, your doctor will perform a test to determine if you’re allergic to histamine.
 If you’re reactive to histamine-containing foods or medicines, your doctor may recommend avoiding these items or taking medications to reduce your symptoms.

 How to Take Care of a Histamine Intolerant Person

-Histamine intolerance in adults is a rare, but serious, condition that can cause problems with sleep, eating, and breathing.
+Histamine is a rare, but serious, condition that can cause problems with sleep, eating, and breathing.
 Here are some tips for taking care of a histamine intolerant person:

 - Make sure the person has plenty of fluids to drink.
 Histamine can make people dehydrated.

 - Try to avoid foods that contain histamines.
 These include eggs, fish, pork, and some fruits and vegetables.

 - If the person experiences symptoms such as shortness of breath or difficulty breathing, get them to see a doctor as soon as possible.
 Histamine can be life-threatening if not treated correctly.